cmu-phil/tetrad/README.md

 mvn clean package
 ```

-The jar will appear in the tetrad-gui/target directory.
+The (launch) jar for the Tetrad Application will appear in the tetrad-gui/target directory.
+For links for our Python and R projects, please see our [Tetrad web page](https://sites.google.com/view/tetradcausal).

 ## Problems?
 Comments?